opentext-idol/idol-oem-tutorials/tutorials/eduction/pci_grammar.md

 edktool extract -l ..\..\..\..\EductionSDK_12.12.0_WINDOWS_X86_64\licensekey.dat -c pci_all\config\pci_all.cfg -i pci_all\input\input.txt -o out.xml
 ```

-The `pci_all` configuration and `input.txt` represent all available entity categories in the PCI package, but does intentional select "nocontext" vs "context" for particular entity categories.
+The `pci_all.cfg` configuration and `input.txt` represent all available entity categories in the PCI package, but does intentional select "nocontext" vs "context" for particular entity categories.

 ## Conclusion

 You now understand how to explore and use the IDOL Eduction's PCI grammars and an example of how the post processing stage of Eduction matching is very valuable.
 Other entity categories like PII national_id & tin, PHI device UDI & DEA # and GOV Legal Entity Identifier (LEI) do checksum based validation to improve match precision.

-Next, why not try more tutorials to explore some of the other features available in IDOL Eduction, linked from the [main page](../README.md#capability-showcase-examples).
+Next, why not try more tutorials to explore some of the other features available in IDOL Eduction, linked from the [showcase](./README.md) page.

 ## See also